-Colchester High School offers two advanced placement history courses: "AP American History" and "AP European History".
+Colchester High School offers "AP U.S. History," "AP U.S. Government & Politics," and "AP European History".
 Each is a full-year introductory college course that prepares students for the respective advanced placement exams.
-Each exam offers students the opportunity to earn three college/university credits; therefore, it is possible for industrious students to earn six college credits in history before graduating from Colchester.
+Each exam offers students the opportunity to earn three college/university credits.

 Students must have strong reading and writing skills, a love of history, and a willingness to work hard.
 Students in AP History will encounter a rigorous curriculum that requires tenacity and resourcefulness.
-Because of the nature of these courses, students must satisfy several prerequisites which include teacher recommendation and completion of summer reading program.
-It is recommended that students pursue AP American History in the junior year and AP European History in the senior year.
+AP U.S. Government & Politics is open to grades 10-12, while AP U.S. History and AP European History are both recommended for grades 11 and 12.